skip to main content

 Rachel’s approach is as strategic as it is personal.
 She believes every case has a story — and her strength lies in uncovering the details that persuade courts and juries to see it her clients’ way.

-A leader within her firm, Lightfoot, Franklin & White, Rachel has chaired the Associate Committee and now leads the Marketing and Business Development Committee.
+A leader within the firm, Rachel has chaired the Associate Committee and now leads the Marketing and Business Development Committee.
 Her peers and the industry have taken notice: she was named one of the Top Birmingham Women by the Birmingham Business Journal in 2024 and a Future Litigation Star by Benchmark Litigation.
 She has also been consistently recognized in Best Lawyers in America since 2018, including as “Lawyer of the Year” in its 2026 edition.

 Beyond the courtroom, Rachel is committed to giving back.
 She serves as Chair of the Board of Girls, Inc. of Central Alabama, an organization dedicated to inspiring girls to be strong, smart and bold.
 At home in Homewood, she and her husband are raising their teenage daughter and young son, alongside their energetic German Shorthaired Pointer.